-NOTE: Please visit our meetings portal and view the most recent agenda for testimony procedures relating to COVID-19 restrictions.
+NOTE: You can also visit our meetings portal and view the most recent agenda for testimony procedures relating to COVID-19 restrictions.

 All meetings of the Port Commission and its standing committees are open to the public, subject to the provisions of Chapter 42.30 RCW.
 Meetings are conducted in a manner that provides the public the opportunity to hear and observe the proceedings.
 Access to meeting rooms is subject to safety considerations and the ability to conduct the meeting in an orderly manner.